Submissions are assessed by the Editorial Board

 This research did not receive any specific grant from any funding agency in the public, commercial or not-for-profit sector.

-Please include a statement specifying the contribution of each co-author.
+Please include a statement concisely specifying the contribution of each co-author.
+Use author initials to indicate contributions, for example:

 Please be as brief as possible.